 Parvati Mata

-Parvati Mata is revered as the compassionate Mother, divine consort of Shiva, and source of strength, tapasya, family harmony, and auspicious grace.
+Parvati Mata is regarded as the compassionate Adi Shakti, the consort of Lord Shiva, and the divine embodiment of penance, marital harmony, motherhood, and auspiciousness.

 Gauri Mantra